Let’s get into a detailed discussion about R&D tax credits and try to answer some of the frequently asked questions related to it.

 What are R&D tax credits?

-Research and Development (R&D) tax credit offers support to the UK companies that are investing their resources in research and development projects in their respective fields.
-R & D Tax credit can even be claimed for projects that weren’t successful.
+Research and Development (R&D) tax credits offers support to UK companies that are investing their resources in research and development projects in their respective fields.
+R&D tax credits can even be claimed for projects that weren’t successful.

-Under the SME R&D tax credit scheme, SMEs can claim up to 33% tax relief for their expenditure towards research & development purposes.
+Under the SME R&D tax credits scheme, SMEs can claim up to 33% tax relief for their expenditure towards “research & development” purposes.
 However, not all projects fall under the research and development category.
-R&D should be specifically in the field of science or technology like innovating new and advanced processes/products or services that offer solutions to the existing problems.
-Some of these projects can include new software development, developing eco-friendly technologies, medical science development and others.
+R&D should be specifically in the field of science or technology, like innovating new and advanced processes/products, or services that offer solutions to existing problems.
+Some of these projects can include new software development, developing eco-friendly technologies, medical science development, and others.
 Another qualification can be the scale and performance of the project.

 If your business is spending money and resources on innovation and you are eligible to claim R&D tax credit, you can either receive a cash payment and/or Corporation Tax reduction.
 For businesses claiming the R&D Tax credit for the first time, they can claim support from the HMRC for their previous 2 years.

 No, R&D tax credits is not taxable income and will be shown in the income statement (P/L account) in the form of either cash or a Corporation Tax reduction.

 Typically the following expenditure on while working on R&D projects are considered when claiming for support:

 - Consumable items used while conducting the research